Nipple Shields: Pros & Cons, Proper Fit, How Long To Use

 Best Nipple Shield

 When looking for a nipple shield for you and your baby, choose the proper size based on what your lactation consultant recommends.
-Check out these products!

 Medela Contact Nipple Shield

-If you have short, flat, or inverted nipples, the Medela Nipple Shield might be the right choice.
 Its design promotes skin-to-skin contact and helps mothers who may be experiencing soreness, overactive letdown, and latching difficulties.

 Lansinoh Nipple Shield for Breastfeeding

-The Lansinoh Nipple Shield is especially suitable for mothers breastfeeding babies with tongue ties.
 The Lansinoh Nipple Shield has a lower profile to accommodate babies with a shallow latch.

-Philips AVENT Nipple Shields with Storage Case
+Philips AVENT Nipple Shields With Storage Case

 The Philips AVENT Nipple Shield has a unique design that encourages skin-to-skin contact and is easy to hold.
-Breastfeeding mothers with sensitive nipples appreciate this product because of its comfortable material.